How much do solar panels cost in 2026?

 This surplus solar electricity has to flow somewhere, and if your electric devices are turned off and not calling for it, it will flow out to the national grid.

-On 1 January 2020, the government introduced the Smart Export Guarantee.
+On 1 January 2020, the government introduced the Smart Export Guarantee (SEG).
 This means you can be paid for any solar electricity you export to the grid.
 You just have to sign up with a participating electricity supplier and have a smart meter installed (free of charge).
-The rate you get varies significantly from supplier to supplier and is currently in the range of 0.5p to 5.5p for every unit (kWh) of electricity exported.
-So it’s worth shopping around for the best rate.
+The rate you get varies significantly from supplier to supplier and is currently in the range of 1p to 15p for every unit (kWh) of electricity exported.
+That’s a massive variation in rates, so it’s worth shopping around for the best rate.

 However, rather than export your precious, zero-cost electricity from the sun, why not keep it in the home in one or both of the following ways…